0xPolygon/polygon-docs/docs/pos/how-to/smart-contracts/smartpress.md

 > For details on the variety of contracts SmartPress can create, check out [SmartPress’s website](https://smartpress.ai).

-## Create a Smart Contract using SmartPress
+## Create a smart contract using SmartPress

 To create a new smart contract with SmartPress, follow these steps: